Save Money on Your Trip: Weighted Shortest Path

 Clearly, this problem is about finding the shortest path in a weighted directed graph.

-In simple terms, you are given a weighted directed graph and asked to find the path from src
+Simply put, you are given a weighted directed graph and asked to find the path with the smallest weight from src

 to dst